Analysis | Some police deaths are more worrisome to Fox News than others

 We don’t need to dig very deep to understand why Sicknick’s death might not be seen as warranting the channel’s undivided attention.
 He died because thousands of Trump supporters believed that the presidential election was being stolen from Trump, a false claim actively promoted by Trump himself and boosted by Trump’s allies, including Fox News.
 The network repeatedly aired coverage expressing skepticism about the results of the election, bolstering Trump’s allegations even if only indirectly.
 The eagerness of Fox hosts to distance themselves from the violence at the Capitol was manifested by the effort in the hours that followed to suggest that it was left-wing agitators who had spurred the violence.
 (It wasn’t.)

 Normally, incidents of violence against police officers bolster the narrative preferred by the network’s stars.
-The political movement focused on addressing systemic issues of race within police departments — Black Lives Matter — spawned an opposing movement dubbed Blue Lives Matter.
-Police officers killed and injured in the line of duty were used to reinforce the risks those officers faced and, by extension, the need to offer support to police officers particularly in the face of questions being raised by BLM.
+The political movement focused on addressing systemic racism within police departments — Black Lives Matter — spawned an opposing movement dubbed Blue Lives Matter.
+Police officers killed and injured in the line of duty were used to reinforce the risks those officers faced and, by extension, the need to offer support to police officers, particularly in the face of questions being raised by Black Lives Matter.

 During Trump’s presidency, a focus on the safety of police officers was rolled into the president’s political worldview.
 He clutched law enforcement tight as he argued that his presidency was in essence the only barrier between order and chaos.
 Fox News hosts were happy to kindle that fire.

-Then the Capitol was overrun by Trump supporters and Officer Sicknick was killed.
-Fox News’s team appears not to be terribly interested in talking about any of that, and so they often don’t.
+Then the Capitol was overrun by Trump supporters and Sicknick was killed.
+Fox News’s team appears not to be terribly interested in talking about any of that, and so it often doesn’t.